ie3mrc/ie3mrc-source/docs/about/index.md

 Regular membership is open to [IEEE][] members who are licensed amateur radio operators.
 Associate membership is open to anyone with an interest.

-Meetings are online on the 4th Friday of every month at 7 PM Eastern time.
+Meetings are online on the 3rd Wednesday of every month at 8 PM Eastern time.
 Connection details are inside the [MOVE Radio Club Workspace on Collabratec][CTlink] and [meeting details are on vTools][vTools].

 [CTlink]: https://ieee-collabratec.ieee.org/app/workspaces/7513/IEEE-MOVE-Radio-Club/activities
 [vTools]: https://events.vtools.ieee.org/events/search?utf8=%E2%9C%93&_sub=true&q=IEEE+MOVE+Radio+Club&ou=&d=Upcoming&commit=Search